nostradomus/kicad-tools_markdown-bom-generator/README.md

 ## Why

 The bill-of-materials is an implicit part of any electronics project.
 When publishing such a project on GitHub, it is important that interested people can view this information in an easily human-readable format.

+## Next step

+The current version has been written as a stand-alone tool.
+KiCad also provides an [API](http://docs.kicad-pcb.org/doxygen/classBOM__PLUGIN.html), and the possibility to integrate custom [BOM-export plugins](http://docs.kicad-pcb.org/5.1.2/en/eeschema/eeschema.html#command-line-format-example-for-python-scripts) directly in the application.
+This is the wish-list item for the next version of this tool.

 ## How to use it